1. Who are your Members and how many are there?

 10. What differentiates Hub from the other investment groups in Boston?

 There are a number of excellent angel groups in the Boston area, and we communicate regularly to share best practices and to syndicate investment opportunities.
-Yet each has differentiators--some have an industry sector focus (MassMedical), some invest as individuals (LaunchPad and Walnut), some invest as individuals and have a fund (Common Angels and Hub).
+Yet each has differentiators--some have an industry sector focus (MassMedical), some invest as individuals (LaunchPad and Walnut), some invest as individuals and have a fund (GoldenSeeds).
 Hub invests across industry sectors.
 Hub invests as a fund, and follows its money.
 There are also a large number of venture capital and private equity groups in Boston.
 They tend to attract more institutional capital and rarely provide visibility into portfolio companies.
-Hub is an active group, with complete transparency and participation in the investment process.
+Hub is an active group, with complete transparency and participation in the process.
 Members are invited to co-invest in those portfolio companies that they like.

 11. How is Hub managed?